Brian Michaels: Theatre

+For over twenty years, he collaborated artistically with costume designer Beata Prochowska.

 Shakespeare

 The plays of William Shakespeare have been the focal point of Brian Michaels' artistic work for almost two decades.
 The first of his 25 productions began with "Macbeth" at the Cantiere di Montepulciano in 1989, and continues with "Romeo and Juliet" in 2013 at the Folkwang University of Arts in Essen with 4th year acting students, up until today with "The Taming of the Shrew" in Bytom, Poland in 2017 (in Polish) and the same in an international version at the Shakespeare Festival in Essen, April 2018.